JetBrains/Refasmer/README.md

 # Refasmer

 Simple tool to make reference assembly.
-Strips method bodies, private class fields etc. Also can generate xml files like FrameworkList.xml and dump some dll meta info to JSON.
+Strips method bodies, private class fields etc. Also can generate xml files like FrameworkList.xml.
-Also can be used as library.
+Can be used as library (Refasmer.dll).

 ## Usage:
 ```